-According to the school curriculum and Estonian national curriculum a compulsory creative project is carried out in grade 8.
-In grade 7 all students carry out a project as a preparation for the compulsory project.
+According to the school curriculum and the Estonian national curriculum, a compulsory creative project is carried out in grade 8.
+In grade 7, all students carry out a project as preparation for the compulsory project.
 However, the same requirements and evaluation principles apply as for grade 8 projects.
-In grade 9 the project is not compulsory.
-The transdisciplinary project provides a good opportunity to integrate different subjects, implement student’s own ideas, use ITC devices and improve independent study skills.
+In grade 9, the project is not compulsory.
+The transdisciplinary project provides a good opportunity to integrate different subjects, implement the student’s own ideas, use ITC devices and improve independent study skills.

 Students can pick a topic suggested by a teacher or come up with their own idea.
-See the list of topics in previous years in here.
+Some examples of the creative project topics include: “Optical Illusions and Your Brain”, “Waste Management at Tartu International School” and “Christmas Traditions in Different Countries”.
 Projects can be carried out independently or as group work.
-Every creative project is supervised by a teacher, who is chosen by the student.
+Every creative project is supervised by a teacher who is chosen by the student.

-Creative project can be either an inquiry or a practical work.
-The inquiry type project is an in-depth study of a chosen topic or issue which is presented as a written research paper.
-The practical work can be a performance, organizing an event, exhibition, creating an app, making a movie, etc. This type of work has two parts: the practical outcome itself and a written theoretical paper which supports the work and explains the process.
+The creative project can be either an inquiry or practical work.
+The inquiry type project is an in-depth study of a chosen topic or issue, which is presented as a written research paper.
+The practical work can be a performance, organizing an event, an exhibition, creating an app, making a film, etc. This type of work has two parts: the practical outcome itself and a written theoretical paper that supports the work and explains the process.
 All projects must follow the rules of academic writing.
-TIS Creative Project Guide can be found here.
+The TIS Creative Project Guide can be found here.

 Creative projects are evaluated three-dimensionally: one grade from a student (self-evaluation), one grade from a supervisor and one grade from the committee.
-The grade for each project is put in the report card.
-The best grade is put to year 9 certificate of basic education.
+The grade for the project is put in the report card and is part of the year 9 certificate of basic education.